Climate change in Kenya: Greenhouse gas emissions

 Kenya's annual greenhouse gas emissions are low at less than 1 tonne per person, totalling less than 100 million tonnes of CO_{2}eq a year, of which almost a third is from deforestation.
 In 2020 Kenya submitted a Forest Reference Level to the UNFCCC.
 In terms of global context, Kenya accounted for just 0.1% of CO_{2} emissions from combustible fuels in 2021.

-Half of Kenya's electricity is produced through hydropower because the generation and distribution of electricity is unreliable, some manufacturing firms generate supplemental power with fossil fuel sources.
+Half of Kenya's electricity is produced through hydropower; because the generation and distribution of electricity is unreliable, some manufacturing firms generate supplemental power with fossil fuel sources.
 Droughts and increasing evaporation also decreased hydropower capacity, which will in turn increase the use of more polluting energy sources.

 Human activities increases the strength of greenhouse effect which contributes to climate change.
 Most likely is carbon dioxide from burning fossil fuels: coal, oil, and natural gas.

 Impact on the natural environment

 Temperature and weather changes

-The temperature anomalies was positive every year since 2000 with respect to the climatological mean of the years 1981 to 2010 according to satellite data.
+Temperature anomalies were positive every year since 2000 with respect to the climatological mean of the years 1981 to 2010 according to satellite data.
 Analysis of climate trends in Kenya's Arid and Semi Arid (ASAL) areas shows an increase in temperature and a decrease in rainfall between 1977 and 2014.
 Climate change impacts are predicted to be particularly pronounced in ASALs where the economy and rural livelihoods are highly dependent on climate-sensitive activities, such as pastoralism and rainfed cultivation.

 Increased temperatures, rainfall variability and strong winds associated with tropical cyclones have combined to create favourable conditions for the breeding of insects and pests.
 For instance, in early 2020 some parts of Kenya and neighbouring East African Countries faced massive swarms of locusts.
 Even if directly attributing specific infestations to climate change is difficult, climate change is known to be capable of changing the feeding and outbreak dynamics of some insect species.

 Recent weather patterns in Kenya have deviated from the norm, with unusually severe rains from March to May this year, influenced by the El Niño phenomenon which highlights the increased variability and severity of weather events.